DanWlker/making_sense_of_k8s/README.md

    Service Type `spec/type`

-   - `ClusterIp`: Exposes the Service on a cluster-internal IP.
+   - `ClusterIP`: Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster

    - `NodePort`: Exposes the Service on each Node's IP at a static port